splunk/observability-workshop/content/en/imt/servicebureau/billing-and-usage.md

+---
-# Service Bureau - Lab Summary
+title: Service Bureau - Lab Summary
+linkTitle: Billing and Usage
+type: docs
+weight: 1
+---

 * How to keep track of the usage of Observability Cloud in your organization
 * Learn how to keep track of spend by exploring the Billing and Usage interface